Topological error correcting processes from fixed-point path integrals: New codes from tensor-network path integrals

 We turn the path integral into a circuit of operators choosing $t=z$ as the time direction.
 There are two kinds of operators in the circuit which correspond to different volumes as follows.
 For every $t$ edge, there is an operator $T_1$ consisting of the four adjacent tetrahedra, acting on 8 qubits (here with coloring for a $t$ edge of $B$),

-$\pcoc$ acting on a triangle with edge labels $a$, $b$, and $c$ is the projector onto the \emph{cocycle subspace}, spanned by the configurations that fulfil $a+b=c$.
+The large ket around diagram denotes the computational basis state given by the labels, supported on the drawn edges. $\pcoc$ acting on a triangle with edge labels $a$, $b$, and $c$ is the projector onto the \emph{cocycle subspace}, spanned by the configurations that fulfil $a+b=c$.
 Here and in the following, we also use $\pcoc$ for the product of $\pcoc$ on all the triangles that are currently acted on.
 As shown, $T_1$ contains the $\omega$-tensors of the involved tetrahedra, and the $\zz_2$-tensors at the internal and bottom faces.
 The $\delta$-tensors at the edges of the lattice are split between the adjacent volumes.

 For every $x$ or $y$ edge of $A$ or $B$ there is an operator $V_1$ consisting of the tetrahedron spanned by this edge and the $y$ or $x$ edge of $B$ or $A$ whose center is shifted by $\frac12 t$,

 Neither $T_1$ nor $V_1$ are unitary since we have